mauritssilvis/darts/cli/java-darts-cli/README.md

 |       |  19 |  D1 |  1 |
 ```

+Checkout tables generated using the Cartesian checkout finder look different than tables produced by the (default) descending checkout finder.
-In checkout tables generated using the Cartesian checkout finder, checkouts are sorted by dartboard field score (in ascending order) and type (single, double, triple, quadruple).
+With the Cartesian checkout finder, checkouts are sorted by dartboard field score (in ascending order) and type (single, double, triple, quadruple).
 Additionally, checkouts are not summarized.
 That is, each possible checkout is represented using its own row.
 Consequently, checkout tables can become very long when many checkouts exist.

+The Cartesian checkout finder looks for checkouts with a brute-force method that scans all possible combinations of available dartboard fields.
-Moreover, the brute-force search method used by the Cartesian checkout finder tends to be slow for scores that require more than five darts.
+Therefore, this checkout finder tends to be slow for scores that require more than five darts.

 ### 2.2 Print a dartboard